schonmann/schonmann/README.md

 ### Quotable Quotes 📜

-> _No abstraction is better than wrong abstraction._
+> _No abstraction at all is better than the wrong abstraction._

 > _Always leave the campground cleaner than it was before._